Chibi-girl/Destress-with-dog-pics/README.md

 2. python-telegram bot
 ## Steps
-Open the command line interface and type these commands to get started
+Open the command line interface and type these commands to get started before you use the command for your bot.

+And do make sure you have a stable net connection!!

 >pip3 install python-telegram-bot